Wichita Southeast High School: Athletics

 Each head coach at Southeast is also a classroom teacher, representing ten different curriculum areas.
 Combined, the coaches have a total of 320 years of coaching experience as of February 2007.
 Southeast offers 20 different sports, the most in the Greater Wichita City League, representing every sport sponsored by the state.
 In 2007, 289 boys and 229 girls represented Southeast as members of athletic teams - the most of any school in Wichita.

 In 1998, the school's girls' soccer team won the Titan Classic.
 Both girls' track and field and boys' football and basketball also claimed city league titles in that year.
 The following year, the boys' basketball team won the 6A state championship.
 In 2003, both the boys' swimming and basketball teams took state titles.
 In 2006, the school's boys' soccer team won the Titan Classic and made a run at state for the first time in eight years.
 In 2008, the boys' basketball team won the Class 6A title, defeating Lawrence High School 88–67.
 In the last 40 years, Southeast has won over 100 league championships (more than any City League school) and over 40 state championships in boys' competition, and over 40 league championships and 10 state championships in girls' competition.

 Baseball

-In 1978, the Buffaloes beat Shawnee Mission South 6–3 in the state title game to become state champions.
+The baseball program has won a total of five state championships.
+The most recent occurred in 1978 when the Buffaloes beat Shawnee Mission South 6–3 in the state title game to become state champions.